eigerco/pallet-move/doc/tutorial.md

 Therefore, the package manager `smove` will be used to compile those resources, estimate the required amount of gas, and create the `script-transaction`.
 Finally, we publish the module and execute a script via using [polkadot.js][polkadotjs]).

+### Actors in this tutorial

+- Bob (with address: `5FHneW46xGXgs5mUiveU4sbTyGBzmstUspZC92UhjJM694ty`)
+  - who will publish the module and enable the module so other users can use it.

+- Alice (with address `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY`)
+  - who will use Bob's module to register her account in his smart contract and then use the module's functionality (buying and spending a token).

 ## Setup and Code Example

 Prerequisites:
 - [Install smove](https://github.com/eigerco/smove).
-- Setup our template node with pallet-move integrated and run it in the background - the instructions can be found in our [readme](../README.md).
+- Setup our template node with pallet-move integrated and run it in the background - the instructions can be found in our [tech guide](./tech_guide.md).
   - Either use [polkadot.js][polkadotjs] or run a local frontend for the node running in the background.
 - Switch the current working directory to the code example directory in `pallet-move/tests/assets/move-projects/car-wash-example`.